 For your presentations, you might use primary sources as well.
 Let's say you want to do a persuasive presentation to convince the public to wear their seatbelts.
-Some of the basic information you might need to do this is: how many people in the class don't wear seatbelts regularly, and why they choose not to.

-You could conduct primary research and conduct a survey to determine if people in your town or city wear their seatbelts and, if not, why not.
-This way, you are getting information directly from a primary source.
-It is possible that you will access published primary sources in your research for your presentation (and you will definitely do so as you progress in your discipline).
-Additionally, and more commonly, you will use secondary sources, which are articles, books, and websites that are compilations or interpretations of the primary sources.
+Some of the basic information you might need to persuade people is: how many people in the class don't wear seatbelts regularly and why they choose not to.
+You could conduct primary research by creating a survey to determine if people in your town or city wear their seatbelts and, if not, why not.
+This would be give you information directly from a primary source.
+As this takes significant time and effort, it is more likely that you will use previously published primary sources rather than carrying out your own research.
+To streamline your project even more, you could use secondary research sources, which are articles, books, and websites that are compilations or interpretations of the primary sources.

-As you prepare your presentations, your employer or audience may have specific requirements for your sources.
+As you prepare your presentation, your employer or audience may have specific requirements for your sources.
 He or she might require a mix of sources in different formats.
 It is important that you note where you found your information in your presentation - a process called citation, or referencing.
+This includes any visuals you might use such as photographs, graphics, logos, etc.